-(1) The Compensation Committee may at any time accelerate the exercisability of any option.
+- (1) These options become exercisable in four equal annual installments beginning one year from the date of grant.
+The Compensation Committee may at any time accelerate the exercisability of any option.
 In addition, in the event of a change in control of the Company, the Compensation Committee may take such actions with respect to the options as it considers equitable and in the best interests of the Company.
-Except as described in note 3 below, under the terms of their employment agreements, if any of Messrs.
-McLain, Clark or Smith or Drs.
-Fahim or Rasmussen is terminated without cause (as defined in his agreement), then each of his non-vested options will immediately vest and be exercisable for one year following his termination date, but in no event later than the original option expiration date.
-Under the terms of their change of control agreements, if any of Messrs.
-McLain, Clark or Smith or Drs.
-Fahim or Rasmussen is terminated in connection with a change of control (as defined in his agreement), then each of his non-vested options will immediately vest and be exercisable for specified periods, but in no event later than the original option expiration date.
-In connection with the termination of his employment, all outstanding options held by Mr. Siskowski have vested and will be exercisable until the earlier of January 7, 2006, or the original option expiration date.
+Under the terms of his employment agreement, if Mr. McLain is terminated without cause (as defined in his agreement), then each of his non-vested options will immediately vest and be exercisable for one year following his terminated in connection with a change of control (as defined in his agreement), then each of his non-vested options will immediately vest and be exercisable for specified periods, but in no event later than the original option expiration date. - (2) As a result of Mr. Smith's resignation, these options will expire on June 4, 2006.